 Thermosphere

-The layer gets its name because of its high temperature (~1500 °C or 2700 °F), which increases with altitude.
+The layer gets its name because temperatures can exceed 1500 °C (2700 °F), although the extremely low density means the heat content is very low.
 Gas atoms and molecules are far apart from one another.
 The aurora mainly occurs in the thermosphere.
 Many satellites and the International Space Station (ISS) are in this layer.

 Exosphere